DuqueDeTuring/books2explore/readme.md

 - The Man Who Knew Infinity: A Life of the Genius Ramanujan: Robert Kanigel: 9780671750619
 - The Man Who Smiled (Kurt Wallander Series) by Henning Mankell
 - The Man Who Tasted Shapes (A Bradford Book) by Richard E. Cytowic, Jonathan Cole  |
+- The Man Without Qualities Vol. 1: A Sort of Introduction and Pseudo Reality Prevails (9780679767879): Robert Musil, Sophie Wilkins, Burton Pike: Books (Referencia en artículo del semanario universidad: https://semanariouniversidad.com/suplementos/la-ficcion-contemporanea-esta-sobrevalorada/)
 - The Managed Heart: Commercialization of Human Feeling (Citado en “the tyranny of choice”)
 - The Martian's Daughter: A Memoir by Marina Whitman
+- The Master and His Emissary: The Divided Brain and the Making of the Western World (entrevista con el autor en EconTalk)
 - The Master and Margarita, by Mikhail Bulgakov
-- The Master and His Emissary: The Divided Brain and the Making of the Western World (entrevista con el autor en EconTalk)
 - The Master Switch: The Rise and Fall of Information Empires by Tim Wu
 - The Mathematics of Marriage: Dynamic Nonlinear Models	The Mathematics of Marriage: Dynamic Nonlinear Models by John Mordechai Gottman, James D. Murray  |
 - The Mathematics of the Gods and the Algorithms of Men: A Cultural History by Paolo Zellini
+- The Meaning of Marxism.
+By Paul D'Amato
 - The Mechanical Mind in History (https://mitpress.mit.edu/books/mechanical-mind-history)
 - The Mechanical Mind: A Philosophical Introduction to Minds, Machines and Mental Representation by Tim Crane
 - The Mechanism of Mind (Pelican) by Edward de Bono